aduffy70/Protocols/Turkey_liver_cell_isolation.md

 1. Add 0.25-0.5mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of Perfusion buffer 1.
 Perfuse (17mL/min) to start blanching while preventing clotting.
 1. Perfuse (25ml/min) with Perfusion buffer 1 until blanched (~50-150mL).
 1. Perfuse with Perfusion buffer 2 until digested (~250mL or when the liver stays dimpled when poked with a blunt tool).
 During perfusion put pressure on vena cava for a few seconds to inflate liver and assist in cell dissociation.
 Repeat every 2-3 minutes.
-1. Excise the liver, transfer to Supplemented William’s E media (~50mL), and move to the sterile hood for remaining steps.
+1. Excise the liver and move to the sterile hood for remaining steps.
-1. Release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
+1. Add ~50mL Supplemented William's E media and release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
 1. Filter through cheesecloth to separate the undigested tissue.
 Pour ~50mL Supplemented William’s E medium over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.
-1. Into a 50mL falcon tube, filter with nylon-mesh filters of pore sizes 100, and 70um, and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM—3 times smaller than mammalian hepatocytes).
+1. Into 50mL falcon tubes, filter with nylon-mesh filters of pore sizes 100 (or 70um), and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM—3 times smaller than mammalian hepatocytes).
 1. Pellet hepatocytes by centrifugation (3 minutes @ 200g).
 Discard supernatant.
-1. Gently resuspend cells in ~5mL Supplemented Willam’s E.
+1. Gently resuspend cells in 15-20mL Supplemented Willam’s E. Too "syrupy" and it won't separate well on the percoll gradient; too thin and bands won't be detectable.
-1. Make a layered percoll gradient.
+1. Make layered percoll gradients (1 per 5mL of resuspended cells).
 In a 15mL falcon tube, use a 2mL glass pipette to slowly and carefully insert each layer at the bottom (pushing previous layers up) in the following order:
-  * sample
+  * resuspended cells ~5mL
   * 17.5% 2mL
   * 20% 2mL
   * 22.5% 2mL
+  * 25% 1.5mL
-  * 45% 1mL
+  * 45% ~1mL
 1. Pellet hepatocytes by centrifugation (10 minutes @ 100g).
-Discard fluffy debris in the upper layers and red blood cells at the bottom of the tube.
-Keep the layer of clean cells toward the bottom.
+5 floating bands (and possibly a pellet at the tip of the tube) will form: 17% band, 20% band, 22.5% band, 25% band, 25/45 boundary band.
+Discard 17% band, 20% band, and supernatant down to the top of the 22.5% band (contains more debris than cells).
+Keep the 22.5% band, 25% band, and 25/45 boundary band and the supernatant down to the clear 45% percoll layer (contains more cells than debris).
+Discard the clear 45% percoll and tip pellet (contains more red blood cells than hepatocytes).
+Combine the retained portions from multiple gradients in a single 50mL falcon tube.
-1. Wash by adding ~10mL Supplemented William’s E media and spinning 3 minutes @ 200g.
+1. Wash away remaining percoll by adding ~20mL Supplemented William’s E media and spinning 3 minutes @ 200g.
 Discard supernatant.
+1. Wash away more debris by adding ~5mL Supplemented William's E media and settling at 37C for 5 minutes.
+Discard the supernatant.
+Repeat.
-1. Gently resuspend pellet and adjust volume of hepatocytes to ~1-5mL with Supplemented Willam’s E media.
+1. Gently resuspend and adjust volume of hepatocytes to ~2-5mL with Supplemented Willam’s E media.
 1. Count cells and determine viability with hemocytometer and trypan blue.
 1. Plate ~70000 cells/well with 200uL Supplemented William’s E medium in 96-well plates.
 Incubate at 37C.
 1. Warm to 37C: Supplemented William’s E media, Definitive media.